Deviation from maximal entanglement for mid-spectrum eigenstates of local Hamiltonians: Preliminaries

 Thus, for $0<f<1/2$, the difference between the entanglement entropy of random states and the maximum entropy is exponentially small $e^{-\Omega(N)}$.
 For $f=1/2$ (equal bipartition), the difference is exponentially close to $1/2$.

-\paragraph{Entanglement of non-mid-spectrum eigenstates.}Recall that we assume that the Hamiltonian $H$ (\ref{eq:LH}) is traceless.
-If the energy of a (possibly mixed) state $\rho$ is significantly away from zero, then the subsystem entropy deviates significantly from the maximum entropy.
+\paragraph{Entanglement of non-mid-spectrum eigenstates}Recall that we assume that the Hamiltonian $H$ (\ref{eq:LH}) is traceless.
+If the energy of a (possibly mixed) state $\rho$ is significantly away from zero, then the subsystem entropy deviates significantly from the maximum entropy in the following sense.
 Let $\rho_A:=\tr_{\bar A}\rho$ be the reduced density matrix of subsystem $A$.
 Let $\E_{|A|=L}$ denote averaging over all contiguous subsystems of length $L$.
 There are $N$ such subsystems.

-\begin{lemma} For $L>1$,\footnote{On the left-hand side of Eq. (\ref{eq:up}), we average over \emph{all} contiguous subsystems of length $L$.
+\begin{lemma} For $L>1$,\footnote{On the left-hand side of Eq.~(\ref{eq:up}), we average over \emph{all} contiguous subsystems of length $L$.
 This is not strictly necessary for deriving the bound on the right-hand side.
 For example, if $L=N/2$ (which implies that $N$ is even) and if $|\tr(\rho H)|$ is greater than a certain constant, then the derivation remains valid upon replacing $\E_{|A|=L}$ by averaging over only two contiguous subsystems $A$ and $\bar A$.
 If $\rho$ is a pure state, then }

 \end{lemma}